vddvss/linux-gpib-packaging/README.md

 [linux-gpib project](https://linux-gpib.sourceforge.io/) drivers and library for GPIB (IEEE-488) adapters.

+It has been updated to the SVN 2020 version from the ling-gpib project (https://sourceforge.net/p/linux-gpib/code/HEAD/tree/)

 These are targeted at Fedora and RHEL/CentOS 7, but they can probably be made to work with SUSE or other RPM distros, though I haven't bothered to put in all of the logic to do that.
 The package also tries to adhere to the